 My recipe uses both my grill and the oven.
 This method makes a perfectly juicy brisket on the inside with a crispy outside.
 It’s perfectly divine.

-While I would love to take credit for creating this method out of a desire to create the perfect brisket, it actually happened because my grill doesn’t work to make it alone.
+While I would love to take credit for creating this method out of a desire to create the perfect brisket, it happened because my grill doesn’t work to make it alone.

 Ingredients